 A design phase for a UX project is both collaborative and iterative.
 It’s collaborative in that it soaks up feedback and ideas from different people, sources and departments.
 It’s iterative because it then uses those ideas over and over again to polish them and reach a desirable end goal of a campaign.
 This is a three-step procedure: brainstorm, design and revise based on market feedback.
 By repeating these three steps, teams achieve close approximations of their design goals.
 Collaborative design teams are part of an iterative process that strengthens design integrity.
 They also are able to hone-in on client or market needs.

-An example that helps demonstrate the iteration is imagine an ice cream store giving out taste tests of new flavored ice cream to a focus group.
-After a flavor is eaten, the test subject says whats good or bad about it.
+An example to demonstrate iteration is an ice cream store giving out taste tests of new flavored ice cream to a focus group.
+After a flavor is eaten, the test subject says what’s good or bad about it.
 The store then uses the feedback to refine the ice cream based on the preferences of the user.
 They then try the new improved flavor again on another test group to see if their changes have worked.
 This is the iteration process of the UX design phase in action.

 Software to Assist the Design Phase

 Once design became mostly collaborative, companies followed suit by developing software that encouraged this process.
 It’s important to implement tools that coincide with the entire UX process for a campaign, particularly the design process.
-The right software needs to further the collaboration possibilties through increased communication, file sharing and creativity.
+The right software furthers the collaboration possibilities through increased communication, file sharing and creativity.

 Digital asset management (DAM) from Canto is optimized for giving teams structure and stability during the design phase of their collaboration.
 DAM has the power to unite teams and ideas during a project.
 For example, if a team is researching an idea, they can share their collective research files in a centralized library created within the DAM system.
 This allows for more connected teams during research and boosts strategies.
 Early planning of the design, be it sketches or graphs, are easily stored and shared.
 This allows full transparency of the direction the project is moving in.
 During the design phase, teams are able to use metadata tagging to locate and save files specific to design.